googleapis/python-genai/llms.txt

 chat.send_message('Can you make it a bananas foster?')
 ```

-### Generate Videos
+### Video Generation (Veo)

-Here's how to generate videos using the Veo models.
+Use the Veo models for video generation.
 Usage of Veo can be costly,
 so after generating code for it, give user a heads up to check pricing for Veo.
 Start with the fast model since the result quality is usually sufficient, and
 swap to the larger model if needed.